-Professor Rosengren will be accepting applications for graduate students for the 2020-2021 academic year.
+Professor Rosengren is not accepting graduate student applications for the 2022-2023 academic year.

 The focus of my work is on change: How children think about changes in the world surrounding them and how children and adults adapt to changes in their local environment in order to act safely and effectively.
 These topics divide into three lines of research:

 I have long been fascinated with how children reason about objects and events in the world and how they can differentiate between things that are possible in the real world with those that aren't.
 This let me to examine children's understanding magic, fantasy, biological changes such as growth and metamorphosis, and children's understanding of death